Funshayoo/Funsbot/README.md

 - ChatGPT integration

 ## Requirements
-> Python 3.10 or newer, install all the requirements using the script:
+> Python 3.10 or newer, install all the requirements

 > FFMPEG installed

 ## Installation